Purchasing power parities (PPPs), price level indices and real expenditure

 "Statistics Explained" articles:

-- GDP per capita, consumption per capita and price level indices
+- GDP per capita, consumption per capita and price level indices;

 Dedicated section on PPPs is published in Eurostat website.